There will be a LOT of spoilers including one or two theories here.

 - Supreme Leader Snoke is not a Sith.
 Actually, the Sith are absent.
 Kylo Ren supposedly received training by the Knights of Ren.
 I understand we’re trying to do our own thing, but the enemies of the Jedi are the Sith in my book.
 I don’t think that should change, but that could be just my old school Jedi mind playing tricks on me.
 Also, not really crazy about Snoke.
 Then again, too early to say.
 Perhaps a connection to the Sith will be revealed by the next movie.

-- The ships.
-The Millenium Falcon, the X-Wing and the TIE Fighters are excused.
+- The ships are the same.
+Yes, I loved seeing the Millenium Falcon, the X-Wing and the TIE Fighters.
 However, no Interceptor version?
 No TIE Bomber?
 Kylo Ren’s command shuttle doesn’t really hold a candle to the Lambda-class Imperial Shuttle from Return of the Jedi.
 The Resurgent-class Star Destroyer Finalizer that belongs to the First Order has even lost the prominent iconic bridge on top (it’s been flattened down).
 My apologies, I played the X-Wing Fighter and TIE Fighter PC games one too many times back in the day.
 EVERYONE has designed cooler ships for Star Wars.
 Literally google and you’ll find better designs.
 General Organa’s shuttle literally looked like a flying couch.

 - I loved BB-8.
 It has a cute personality all of its own.
-I missed R2-D2 and C-3PO being involved.
+That being said, I missed R2-D2 and C-3PO being involved.

 - Let’s try for something that doesn’t look like Death-Star-esque as the main threat for the next film.